Pinedale, Arizona: History

-An Indian uprising in 1881 sent most families to Taylor for safety.
-One band of renegade Apaches destroyed the belongings of Lyman Hancock after he had fled with his family, but the Indian Wars were mostly over.
-The people came back to Pinedale to stay.
+An Indigenous uprising in 1881 sent most families to Taylor for safety.
+One band of Apaches destroyed the belongings of Lyman Hancock after he had fled with his family, but the Indian Wars were mostly over.
+The white Mormon colonizers came back to Pinedale to stay.

 In the latter part of the winter of 1882, brothers James and Willard Mortensen went to Illinois and bought back two Percheron Stallions and three mares with the intention of establishing a breeding farm.
 In June 1883, the Apaches again broke out, and one of the bands came through in the vicinity of the Mortensen ranch and three head of horses were stolen from a small pasture, including one of the Percheron mares, and other horses were stolen from the range.
 None were ever recovered.
 That fall the Mortensens traded what Percheron horses they had left to Miner Prisby for his band of horses and cattle.

 Cowboys resented the settlers who fenced off the open range lands.
 The Aztec Land & Cattle Company, formed in 1884/1885 to raise cattle along much of the Atlantic and Pacific Railroad right-of-way in Arizona, especially caused problems in what came to be known as the Pleasant Valley War.
 The company regularly led assaults against the local settlers – harassment, driving off livestock, burning down building, and physical violence.
 Niels Petersen and others were severely beaten.
 These actions so threatened the settlement that settlers had to regularly carry arms to defend themselves and their families until the hostilities finally came to an end in 1892.

 The name of the town was changed to "Pinedale" in 1887.